NelisW/my3D-Trium/building/Trium-build.md

 Wiring up the end-stop cables is simple, just be careful where you plug into the RAMPS board, and also be careful of the connector orientation.
 When powered up, you can confirm the end-stop working bt pressing the switch and noting that the LED on the board lights up.

+**If ever you swap motor wires (between X, Y, and Z towers), also swap the end-stop switches to go with the motors.
+If a stepper motor connects to the X driver, the end-stop on the same tower must connect to the X end-stop pins on the RAMPS board.**

 <img src="images/end-stop-connection.jpg" width="250">